Skip to main content Skip to footer

 Visual planning templates let you lay the groundwork for your projects and Scrum meetings in minutes.
 They’re also customizable, so you can tailor them to suit your specific needs.
 That way, you can spend less time planning the logistics of your Scrum meetings and more time focusing on what matters — setting your Agile teams up for success.

-Start using monday dev today and see how easy it is to plan and run your Scrum meetings with the help of our interactive, drag-and-drop templates, like the Sprint planning template and the Sprint retrospective template.
+Start using monday dev today and see how easy it is to plan and run your Scrum meetings with the help of our interactive, drag-and-drop templates, like the Sprint retrospective template.

 Scrum Meeting FAQs